aishwarya1712/markdown-datasheet-for-datasets/DATASHEET.md

 1. **Who is supporting/hosting/maintaining the dataset?**

-	*Your Answer Here*
+	The PDL Company Dataset is maintained by employees at People Data Labs.
+This data is

-2. **How can the owner/curator/manager of the dataset be contacted (e.g. email address)?**
+3. **How can the owner/curator/manager of the dataset be contacted (e.g. email address)?**

-	*Your Answer Here*
+	PDL can be contacted by filling a form on their website or through this email: support@peopledatalabs.com.
+	Any feedback can be submitted at: success@peopledatalabs.com People Data Labs' sales team can be contacted [here](https://www.peopledatalabs.com/talk-to-sales).
+	People Data Labs' support team can be contacter [here](https://www.peopledatalabs.com/contact-us)

-3. **Is there an erratum?** If so, please provide a link or other access point.
+5. **Is there an erratum?** If so, please provide a link or other access point.

-	*Your Answer Here*
+	Yes.
+The erratum can be found [here](https://docs.peopledatalabs.com/docs/errors).

-4. **Will the dataset be updated (e.g. to correct labeling errors, add new instances, delete instances)?** If so, please describe how often, by whom, and how updates will be communicated to users (e.g. mailing list, GitHub)?
+6. **Will the dataset be updated (e.g. to correct labeling errors, add new instances, delete instances)?** If so, please describe how often, by whom, and how updates will be communicated to users (e.g. mailing list, GitHub)?

-	*Your Answer Here*
+	The Company dataset is updated monthhly.
+Every releases goes through a testing framework, where comparisons on every component of the data against the latest release is done to ensure that every change is as expected according to the new sources and code changes.

+ 	An online [changelog](https://docs.peopledatalabs.com/changelog) reflects data updates.
+Further, while deploying an update, PDL APIs typically experience a few minutes of downtime.
+This is notified to all API customers with an active email a week in advance.

-5. **If the dataset relates to people, are there applicable limits on the retention of the data associated with the instances (e.g. were individuals in question told that their data would be retained for a fixed period of time and then deleted)?** If so, please describe these limits and explain how they will be enforced.
+8. **If the dataset relates to people, are there applicable limits on the retention of the data associated with the instances (e.g. were individuals in question told that their data would be retained for a fixed period of time and then deleted)?** If so, please describe these limits and explain how they will be enforced.

-	*Your Answer Here*
+	Yes.
+According to their [Data Retention Policy](https://privacy.peopledatalabs.com/policies?name=privacy-policy#9-data-retention), PDL will store personal data only for as long as necessary, as outlined in its Privacy Policy or as required by the law.
+The duration may vary depending on specific purposes, including service delivery and legal obligations.
+PDL will also comply with any special regulations regarding data retention.
+Data will be deleted when it's no longer needed.

-6. **Will older versions of the dataset continue to be supported/hosted/maintained?** If so, please describe how.
+10. **Will older versions of the dataset continue to be supported/hosted/maintained?** If so, please describe how.
 If not, please describe how its obsolescence will be communicated to users.

-	*Your Answer Here*
+	No. According to PDL, each version of the APIs will use the most up-to-date data release.

-7. **If others want to extend/augment/build on/contribute to the dataset, is there a mechanism for them to do so?** If so, please provide a description.
+11. **If others want to extend/augment/build on/contribute to the dataset, is there a mechanism for them to do so?** If so, please provide a description.
 Will these contributions be validated/verified?
 If so, please describe how.
 If not, why not?
 Is there a process for communicating/distributing these contributions to other users?
 If so, please provide a description.

-	*Your Answer Here*
+	No. PDL is a private software company.
+Moreover, it is not open-source and does not allow for others to contribute to the dataset.